bushblade/Mern-Ecommerce/notes.md

 prices in cents and convert for better calculation accuracy and formatting using utils/formatMoney

 redirect in LoginScreen always evaluates to truthy so pointless ternary in Link.

 Why do we have separate state for a registered user to a login user and update a user? its the same logic repeated 4 times with duplicate state.
 Also the logout action doesn't need to return a function in the course code.
 Lot of replicating of same data - useInfo, userDetails, userRegister should be just one user.

 remove storing of userInfo in LS - stick with cookie to fetch userInfo.

 If a user logs out then cart items and shipping address stay the same as what is in LS, so would be pretty janky if a new user logs in on the same machine.

+Calculate order totals on backend, not in the frontend.
+This could be done automatically when a user adds to their cart in the cart model (when implemented).

 ## Things changed